How to Cook Rice Noodles

 Chewy but tender and silky rice noodles for every recipe!
 Step-by-step instructions and photos and recipes.

-Rice noodles are a mainstay of Asian cooking, popular in Chinese cooking and Southeast Asian cuisines, like Thai and Vietnamese.
+Rice noodles are a mainstay of Asian dishes, popular in Chinese cooking and Southeast Asian cuisines like Thai and Vietnamese.
 They are sometimes sold fresh, but most readily available dried.
 Like most pastas, they last for years in the pantry.
-And like millions upon millions of people – we love them!
-For their pliable chewiness, and ability to absorb awesome flavors.
+And like millions upon millions of people — we love them!
+For their pliable chewiness and ability to absorb awesome flavors.
+They are gluten-free, egg-free, and dairy-free, so they are safe for many dietary restrictions.

 Tongs grabbing rice noodles from a bowl.

 Dried rice noodles have an off-white, slightly grayish, slightly translucent appearance.
-They are usually packaged folded several times in plastic bags or sometimes boxes.
+They are usually packaged and folded several times in plastic bags or sometimes boxes.
 Rice vermicelli noodles are often sold in a kind of brick or block shape.
-Flat wider rice noodles might also be labeled “river noodles”.
+Flat, wider rice noodles might also be labeled “river noodles.”

 Dry rice noodles on a countertop.